-All participants attend pre-departure meetings to receive valuable information about the culture and context of their specific DukeEngage Program or working independently.
+All participants attend pre-departure meetings to receive valuable information about the culture and context of their specific DukeEngage program.
 These required meetings are the best way to prepare yourself for your specific program.

 You may also complete online modules that will overview ethical issues you might encounter, how to budget your stipend, ways to keep yourself healthy and safe and more.

 Each of our programs, in the U.S. and abroad, offers unique opportunities to understand social, economic, and cultural differences.
 Some differences will be more visible and others will be more subtle.
 These pre-departure training events provide you with the tools to approach your engagement thoughtfully, no matter where you serve.

-At DukeEngage Registration, you will turn in all completed paperwork and learn more about your travel arrangements.
+At DukeEngage Registration, you will submit completed paperwork and learn more about your travel arrangements.
 You may also apply for a visa, if needed, or set up an appointment with Student Health.

 Typically, registration is open most of the day for a two-day period, so you can drop by when it fits into your class schedule.

-Registration takes place in our offices in Smith Warehouse.
+Registration takes place in our offices in the West Duke Building.
 You’ll rotate through stations and our staff will assist you with each step to make sure everything is in order.

-DukeEngage program leaders facilitate a minimum of two meetings with DukeEngage participants in the semester prior to departure.
-Meetings are scheduled around participant course schedules so that all students can participate.
+DukeEngage faculty leaders facilitate a minimum of two program-specific meetings during the spring semester that DukeEngage participants are required to attend.
 Group meetings often focus on setting context for the program – building group dynamics, teaching technical skills, and discussing the culture and communities of partner sites.
 Many program leaders incorporate readings, film, and activities.
 Students are encouraged to bring their program/site-specific questions to these meetings.